 The Trustees have agreed to fulfil all their duties as a Full Board, rather than any delegation to Committees, which will be reviewed as the Studio School grows.
-An Audit & Finance Committee has been established for and met 2 times within 2020/21 academic year.
-Full minutes of all meetings are published on the school website www.dorsetstudioschool.co.uk and are also available from the Clerk to the Studio School at Kingston Maurward College, Dorchester, Dorset DT2 8PY.
+An Audit & Finance Committee has been established for and met 2 times within 2021/22 academic year.
+Full minutes of all meetings are published on the school website www.dorsetstudioschool.co.uk.

-The Clerk has maintained a register of financial and personal interests of the Trustees, and it is available for inspection at the above address.
+The Clerk has maintained a register of financial and personal interests of the Trustees, and it is available for inspection upon request.